php-deal/framework/README.md

 Setup
 -----

-Put the following code at the begining of your application entry point (or require it from an external file).
+Put the following code at the beginning of your application entry point or require it from an external file.

 ```php